Why subscribe?

 About me

-My name is James Breiner, and I have spent the last decade helping entrepreneurs overcome obstacles to establish viable media businesses.
+My name is James Breiner, and I have spent the past 15 years helping entrepreneurs overcome obstacles to establish viable media businesses.

-For several decades I was a journalist, editor and then publisher, mostly with business publications.
-So I have been on both sides of the industry—doing investigative journalism and later leading the marketing, sales and editorial teams of the Baltimore Business Journal.
+I was a journalist, editor, and then publisher, mostly with business publications.
+So I have been on both sides of the industry—doing investigative journalism and later leading the marketing, sales, and editorial teams of the Baltimore Business Journal.
 Journalism is a public service, but it is a public service that has to be profitable, and I have experience with making journalism profitable.

 Public service in Latin America, China, Europe